Antherkiv/billboard-cinema/README.md

 ---
 ### NOTE: falcon-jwt-checker must be install from my fork to actually works (it's on requeriments.py)
 >> pip install git+https://github.com/Antherkiv/falcon-jwt-checker.git

+It remains to add security policies use a RSA key instead a string on JWTs, and do tests with owasp zap.

 This it's intended to be a monorepo that stores microservices written in python and a pure ES mashup:

 1. Registration and authentication